 * This is the Professional Version. *

-Wilms’ tumor is an embryonal cancer of the kidney composed of blastemal, stromal, and epithelial elements.
+Wilms tumor is an embryonal cancer of the kidney composed of blastemal, stromal, and epithelial elements.
 Genetic abnormalities have been implicated in the pathogenesis, but familial inheritance accounts for only 1 to 2% of cases.
-Diagnosis is by ultrasonography and abdominal CT and is confirmed by biopsy.
+Diagnosis is by ultrasonography, abdominal CT, or MRI.
 Treatment may include surgical resection, chemotherapy, and radiation therapy.

-Wilms’ tumor usually manifests in children < 5 yr but occasionally in older children and rarely in adults.
-Wilms’ tumor accounts for about 6% of cancers in children< 15 yr.
-Bilateral synchronous tumors occur in about 5% of patients; bilateral disease is more common among very young children, especially girls.
+Wilms tumor usually manifests in children < 5 yr but occasionally in older children and rarely in adults.
+Wilms tumor accounts for about 6% of cancers in children< 15 yr.
+Bilateral synchronous tumors occur in about 5% of patients.

-A chromosomal deletion of WT1, the Wilms’ tumor suppressor gene, has been identified in some cases.
-Other associated genetic abnormalities include deletion of WT2 (a 2nd Wilms’ tumor suppressor gene), deletion of chromosome 16, and duplication of chromosome 12.
+A chromosomal deletion of WT1 a Wilms tumor suppressor gene, has been identified in some cases.
+Other associated genetic abnormalities include deletion of WT2 (a 2nd Wilms tumor suppressor gene), loss of heterozygosity of 16q and 1p, and inactivation of the WTX gene.

-About 10% of cases manifest with other congenital abnormalities, especially GU abnormalities, but also commonly hemihypertrophy (asymmetry of the body).
-WAGR syndrome is the combination of Wilms’ tumor (with WT1 deletion), aniridia, GU malformations (eg, renal hypoplasia, cystic disease, hypospadias, cryptorchidism), and mental retardation (intellectual disablity).
+About 10% of cases manifest with other congenital abnormalities, especially GU abnormalities, but also hemihypertrophy (asymmetry of the body).
+WAGR syndrome is the combination of Wilms tumor (with WT1 deletion), aniridia, GU malformations (eg, renal hypoplasia, cystic disease, hypospadias, cryptorchidism), and intellectual disablity.

 Abdominal ultrasonography determines whether the mass is cystic or solid and whether the renal vein or vena cava is involved.
-Abdominal CT is needed to determine the extent of the tumor and check for spread to regional lymph nodes, the contralateral kidney, or liver.
-The diagnosis is confirmed by biopsy of the mass.
-Renal arteriography, vena cavography, retrograde urography, or excretory urography is seldom required.
+Abdominal CT or MRI is needed to determine the extent of the tumor and check for spread to regional lymph nodes, the contralateral kidney, or liver.
 Chest CT is recommended to detect metastatic pulmonary involvement at initial diagnosis.

 The cancer may recur, typically within 2 yr of diagnosis.
 Cure is possible in children with recurrent cancer.
 Outcome after recurrence is better for children who present initially with lower-stage disease, whose tumors recur at a site that has not been irradiated, who relapse > 1 yr after presentation, and who receive less intensive treatment initially.

-Children with very large nonresectable tumors or bilateral tumors are candidates for chemotherapy followed by reevaluation and possibly resection.
+Children with very large nonresectable tumors or bilateral tumors are candidates for chemotherapy followed by reevaluation and delayed resection.

 * This is a professional Version *